vankizmann/pico-js/README.md

 - [pi.Queue](#coming-soon)
 - [pi.Route](#coming-soon)

-### Autocomplete
+### ES5/6 Precompile

-Incase you are not using the babel plugins used in *babel.config.js* you will get errors when compiling with webpack.
-To counter that you need to add an alias to your *webpack.config.js*.
+Incase you are not using the babel plugins (ES6) used in *babel.config.js* you will encounter errors while compiling.
+To prevent that its required to add an alias to your *webpack.config.js*.

 #### webpack.config.js
 ```js